 Palm Beach is billed as a drama-comedy Australian film about a bunch of old friends who used to be in a rock band together back in their hey-day, that reunite to celebrate a birthday milestone.
 Unfortunately, just like any old-friends or extended family gathering, there is history, love, drama, conflict and frustration.

-Directed by Rachel Ward, Palm Beach stars Bryan Brown as Frank, Greta Scacchi as Charlotte, Sam Neill as Leo, Jacqueline McKenzie as Bridget, Richard E. Grant as Billy and Heather Mitchell as Eva.
-With a spectacular cast, one would think Palm Beach would be cinema magic.
+Directed by Rachel Ward, Palm Beach stars Bryan Brown as Frank, Greta Scacchi as Charlotte, Sam Neill as Leo, Jacqueline McKenzie as Bridget, Richard E. Grant as Billy, and Heather Mitchell as Eva.
+With a spectacular cast, one would think Palm Beach would be cinematic magic.
 At least, that’s what I was expecting.
 I couldn’t have been more wrong.